Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

     -   A post-installation process that deploys an [ARM template, web front-end runtime, and SQL backpack](https://github.com/Microsoft/azure-sql-security-sample) built by     the Microsoft SQL team, and revised for this scenario by Avyan Consulting Corp.
 The Contoso Clinic Demo Application provides the framework for the solution user scenario.
 The templates and scripts build out a web application and SQL database that use the App Service Environment to provide service isolation     from the front end to the back end.
 The script also establishes a means to manage changes in the environment by creating a dev/test environment.
 For additional details about the reference architecture, data flow, and configuration, see Section 6 of this document.

-    The solution is intended to do the following,
+  The solution is intended to do the following:
    ![](images/Solution_Context.png)

 ## COST MODEL